 Rev. Paul McNally, R.P., Associate Pastor ~ 1957 - 1958

-Father McNally was ordained June 14, 1930 and attended Our Lady of the Lake in Cleveland and St. Vincent Seminary in Latrobe, PA.
+Born August 16, 1906, Father McNally was ordained June 14, 1930 and attended Our Lady of the Lake in Cleveland and St. Vincent Seminary in Latrobe, PA.
 Prior to serving as Associate Pastor at St. Joseph's, he was an Associate at St. Rose, Cleveland & St. Mary, Conneaut.
 Following his time at St. Joseph's, he was named Pastor at St. George, Lisbon and Holy Rosary, Lowellville.
 He also was Chaplain for the Knights of Columbus, Catholic Daughters of America and the fire department before retiring June 18, 1971.
-He died April 9, 1973.
+He died April 9, 1973, and is buried in Calvary Cemetery in Youngstown, Ohio.

 Rev. Thomas E. McCarthy, Associate Pastor (pro-tem) ~